xsscx/srd/dmg/README.md

 Connect with me if any questions..

-IF you need help..
-Connect on Slack at srdcx.slack.com
+IF you need help.. start by Connecting with me on Twitter @h02332 https://twitter.com/h02332

-Open an Issue
+Then, you will Login to the Slack Channel and communicate outside the SRD Forum with the 2021 SRD Cohort that has opt-in to the Slack Channel.

-@h02332 on twitter
+OR..
+Open an Issue ..
+Discussion..
+Contribute Code..
+Get in Touch! @h02332 on twitter
 -------------
 How do it work?